lext/deep_docker/README.md

 * 1232 - Jupyter lab
 * 1233 - Tensorboard

+Tensorboard is configured to save the logs into `/data/tb_logs_docker`

 You can test the connections by typing `ssh root@localhost -p 1231`